e5pe0n/e5pe0n.github.io/docs/_posts/Software_Development/2023-02-12-Disastrous_Development_2023.md

   - we did KPT (Keep Problem Try) method but anyone didn't realize what is the matter, what is good, and where we should go
   - team members couldn't have motivation enough

-- Responsibility each member has was ambiguas
+- Mission and responsibility each member has was ambiguas
   - we hadn't clarified who does what to do
   - this caused to burden implementers because every actual work inevitably comes to implementers finally